-Table 1.7 Source and sinks not estimated in the 2016 inventory
+Table 1.7 Source and sinks not estimated in the 2017 inventory

-Sources and sinks not estimated (NE) (1) GHG Sector (2) Source/sink category (2) Explanation CO 2 ,CH 4 , N 2 O 1 Energy 1.D2 Multilateral Operations Information and statistical data are not available Unspecified mix of HFCs and PFCs 2 IPPU 2.E Electronics Industry/2.E.4 Heat Transfer Fluid/Unspecified mix of HFCs and PFCs Consumption and emission data are being collected by the relevant industry resulting in emission estimates less than 0.05% of national totals that could be considered insignificant Net CO 2 emisisons/ remavals 4 LULUCF 4.D Wetlands/4.D.1.
-Wetlands remaining wetlands Up to now, no information to estimate emissions from wetlands is available CH 4 3 Agriculture 3.D Agricultural Soils CH 4 emissions from managed soils have not been estimated as no methodology is not available in the IPCC Guidelines.
+Sources and sinks not estimated (NE) (1) GHG Sector (2) Source/sink category (2) Explanation CH 4 1 Energy 1.A.1c Manufacture of solid fuel (biomass) CH4 emissions from charcoal production are not accounted because of a lack of methodology in the 2006 IPCC Guidelines applicable to the type of furnace technology in use.
+CO 2 ,CH 4 , N 2 O 1 Energy 1.D2 Multilateral Operations Information and statistical data are not available CH 4 3 Agriculture 3.D Agricultural Soils CH 4 emissions from managed soils have not been estimated because no methodology is available in the IPCC Guidelines.

-Table 1.8 Source and sinks reported elsewhere in the 2016 inventory
+Table 1.8 Source and sinks reported elsewhere in the 2017 inventory